 In this article, I will:

-➢ and finally, we are going to survey how Stripo helps deal with them — in other words, what makes our templates compatible with Gmail.
+- and finally, will survey how Stripo helps deal with them — in other words, what makes our templates compatible with Gmail.

-Prior to exporting email templates to your Gmail account, you need to make one.
+Prior to exporting email templates to your Gmail account, you need to build one.

 There are three ways to do it: